vangogih/C4G/README.md

 The fast and ready for production solution for configs setup for games

-Currenlty project is under active development
+Currenlty project is under active development.